davidteather/TikTok-Api/README.md

 # In your web browser you will need to go to TikTok, check the cookies
 # and under www.tiktok.com s_v_web_id should exist, and use that value
 # as input to custom_verify_fp
-# Or watch https://www.youtube.com/watch?v=zwLmLfVI-VQ for a visual
+# Or watch https://www.youtube.com/watch?v=-uCt1x8kINQ for a visual
-# TODO: Update link
 api = TikTokApi(custom_verify_fp="")

 for trending_video in api.trending.videos(count=50):